elephant-xyz/docs/2_CONSENSUS_AND_COMMITMENT.md

 ## 1. Convert to Lexicon Schema

 With the raw data in hand, you must now transform it into the IPLD format specified by the Elephant Protocol.
-This involves creating a set of linked JSON files.
+To get the latest schema and data examples, refer to [https://lexicon.elephant.xyz/](https://lexicon.elephant.xyz/).
+This process involves creating a set of linked JSON files.

 As explained in the [Tech Stack Guide](./TECH_STACK.md), data is stored on IPFS and linked using IPLD.
 All data must be canonicalized using the **RFC 8785 JSON Canonicalization Scheme** before uploading to IPFS to ensure hash consistency.

+> **Important**: The following examples are for illustrative purposes only.
+For the most up-to-date data formats and comprehensive examples, please refer to the official documentation at [https://lexicon.elephant.xyz/](https://lexicon.elephant.xyz/).

 Here is an example of the required structure: